 Ohhhhhhh the epidural.
 What a magical invention.
 I cannot believe I was actually nervous to receive the epidural.
 The needle was now the LEAST of my worries!
 After I had the wonder drug, the next several hours were a cake walk.

 It was estimated that the baby would arrive at around 2 pm due to how I was progressing.
 Our family (about 10 people in total) arrived to the waiting room at around 8 am.
-Almost 12 hours later, Baby Theo made his debut!
+Almost 12 hours later, our son made his debut!
 Things took a lot longer than expected, but those of you who have been through this know that the baby will come when he or she is ready.

 The pushing experience was 2.5 hours long, and no amount of chapstick applications or water consumption would have helped with my extreme dehydration.
 Also, fyi, I hear so many women say that since they had an epidural, they did not feel anything while pushing.
 I am here to tell you that is not always the case.
 I could feel many things, and none of them were simply "pressure".
 I thought that I was about to split into two during my pushing experience, but I guess the miracle of birth is just going to be different for everyone!
 I'm also pretty sure my husband was geared up to experience everything from the sidelines.
 Boy was he surprised when the one nurse in the room told him to grab a leg!
 Front row Joe - lucky guy!

 Right before our baby arrived, hubby did one of the most important tasks at the moment - he ordered me dinner before the kitchen at the hospital closed.
 Thank goodness because almost immediately after our son was born, I needed/wanted to eat!
 Our hospital had the best food, and you could order as much as you wanted.
 I was all about the six-course meals.
 For this reason alone, I do not understand why anyone would want to have a home birth.
 Hello!!!
 You are missing out on others cooking for you!
 Hospitals rock.